grrrwaaa/courses/film6246/unreal.md

 There are other VR templates and plugins available for Unreal, that may also be worth looking into:

-- [Here](https://forums.unrealengine.com/showthread.php?137399-VIVE-and-probably-occulus-VR-intereractable-physic-objects) are some expansions to the Unreal VR template that add more VR-interactive objects, such as handles, levers, doors, keys, etc.
+- **VR Essential Kit**: [Described here](https://forums.unrealengine.com/showthread.php?137399-VIVE-and-probably-occulus-VR-intereractable-physic-objects) are some expansions to the Unreal VR template that add more VR-interactive objects, such as handles, levers, doors, keys, etc. It is downloadable as an [Unreal project](https://www.dropbox.com/s/3nxjpmqwg1gjbul/VR_Essential_Kit.rar?dl=0), but you'll need a program like WinRAR or 7-Zip to unpack it first.
+Mainly it provides some robot hands and various examples of doors, levers, wheels, and locks that can be interacted with, which can serve as source materials for making other interactive objects.
+It worked perfectly well for me (though the doors all felt a bit small and the hands a bit too big).

 <iframe width="640" height="360" src="https://www.youtube.com/embed/MymMZNzzGGw?rel=0" frameborder="0" allowfullscreen></iframe>

-- [Here](https://forums.unrealengine.com/showthread.php?133957-Single-Multiplayer-Touch-amp-Vive-Proteus-blueprint-only-Template) is a modification of the Unreal VR Template that adds hands, monitors, optimizations, head, force feedback, network modes, and more.
+- **Proteus**: [Here](https://forums.unrealengine.com/showthread.php?133957-Single-Multiplayer-Touch-amp-Vive-Proteus-blueprint-only-Template) is a modification of the Unreal VR Template that adds hands, monitors, optimizations, head, force feedback, network modes, and more.
+I had to delete the scene capture object (the camera for the mirror) to get this to run at 90fps.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/ml2xgiQ41BY?rel=0" frameborder="0" allowfullscreen></iframe>

-- [Here](https://bitbucket.org/mordentral/vrexpansionplugin) is an alternative VR plugin for Unreal that provides a huge range of different features.
+- **Moredentral**: [Here](https://bitbucket.org/mordentral/vrexpansionplugin) is an alternative VR plugin for Unreal that provides a huge range of different features.
+This requires a bit more work to get installed, as it uses a C++ plugin.
+You'll need Visual Studio 2015 Community installed (it's free), and follow the instructions at [this link](https://bitbucket.org/mordentral/vrexppluginexample), after hitting the Downloads link on that page to get the project.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/pCuRWdLsCYE?rel=0" frameborder="0" allowfullscreen></iframe>